 Early Notables of the Jankend family (pre 1700)

-lawyer, academic, jurist and politician, Judge of the Admiralty; David Jenkins...
-Another 26 words (2 lines of text) are included under the topic Early Jankend Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Jankend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jankend family to Ireland

 Some of the Jankend family moved to Ireland, but this topic is not covered in this excerpt.